ctb/titus-blog/src/2014-how-good-is-megahit.rst

 How fast and memory efficient was MEGAHIT?
 ------------------------------------------

 Very.
-We didn't actually measure it carefully, but, like, really fast.
+We didn't actually measure it, but, like, really fast.
 And low memory, also.
 We're doing systematic benchmarking on this front for our own paper, and we'll provide details as we get them.

+(We didn't measure MEGAHIT's performance because we don't have numbers for SPAdes and IDBA yet.
+We didn't measure SPAdes and IDBA yet because actually doing the benchmarking well is really painful - they take a long time to run.  'nuff said :)

 So, what are your conclusions?
 ------------------------------